 Get ready for your next summer BBQ or dinner party with this Sun-Dried Tomato Pesto Pasta Salad with Kale and Artichokes.
-Balance your carbs with veggies without sacrificing on flavor.
-No one needs to know the recipe is gluten-free too!
+Balance your carbs with veggies without sacrificing on flavor for a filling and wholesome meal the whole family will love.

 For some reason pasta gets a bad rap (or rep?
 Urban dictionary failed me…).
 Especially in the healthy living world, pasta and any kind of carb-based meal tends to be viewed as evil.
 Unless of course you’re carb-loading for a marathon.